- Your Well-being Abroad

 - If you have a learning disability or other condition that requires accommodation at Amherst, can it be accommodated abroad?
 Many countries around the world do not have the equivalent of the Americans with Disabilities Act and, therefore, may not be legally required to make alternative arrangements.
 But many study abroad programs do make such accommodations.
 It is important for you to learn what can - and what cannot - be accommodated by communicating with the program.

-The Study Abroad Office is available to help you research some of these questions.
+The Global Education Office is available to help you research some of these questions.
 Please be in touch with us if you need assistance (x5691).

 It is essential that you research, well before you depart, how you will obtain your medication abroad.
 Some medications are not available overseas.
 Some medications cannot be prescribed for an entire semester or year.
 Others are not legal in some countries.
 Drug laws vary greatly around the world and it is essential that you research this information well before your departure.

 For recommendations on learning how to obtain your medication while you are abroad, we recommend that you:

 - Talk to your health care provider for recommendations on securing your medication,

 - Talk to your program to learn what is available in your host country (and, most importantly, what is not available), and/or

 - Visit the Students Abroad website by the U.S. State Department which has specific information for study abroad students about prescription medications.